 How AI Generates Flashcards from Any Source Material

 The most visible feature of an AI flashcard app is its ability to transform arbitrary content into study-ready cards.
-This process varies significantly depending on the input format, and each pathway involves distinct technical challenges.
+What that costs the system depends almost entirely on the input format, and the format that looks easiest is not the one that is.

 From PDFs and Documents (NLP + Layout Analysis)